tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![dataframe.png](Images/dataframe.png)

-Remark to students that this data is a fake dataset about sales.
+Tell students that this data is a fake dataset about sales.

-Continue the demo and explain to students that sometimes they may have situations where a given CSV file has no headers; ask the following question to the class:
+Continue the demo and explain to students that sometimes they may have situations where a given CSV file has no headers.
+Ask the the class the following question:

-* How the `read_csv` function may deal with a CSV without a header?
+* How might the `read_csv` function deal with a CSV without a header?

   * **Possible Answer:** The `read_csv` function will automatically detect that there is no header and will raise an error.